ewoks-kit/ewoksweb/doc/create_graph.rst

  - the **Label** of the graph,
  - the **Comment** that can keep useful user notes about the graph and
  - the **Category** the specific graph belongs.
-By inserting a category the user can later filter his graphs based on the categories assigned to them making it easier to locate and explore graphs.
+By inserting a category the user can later filter their graphs based on the categories assigned to them making it easier to locate and explore graphs.

 **Graph** is made up from **nodes and links** between the nodes.
 A node can be the representation of a:
  1. **task**